Nklobe/Doc-Overdue/README.md

 ## Motivation

-To help administrators find changes made to a system as soon as possible
+To help administrators find changes made to a unknown system as fast as possible

 ## Requirements

 Requirements for the script to work:

-+ A moderately modern Debian system aka Debian/Ubuntu/Mint/etc with Python 3.x
++ A moderately modern Debian based system aka Debian/Ubuntu/Mint/etc with Python 3.x

 + Python3